kubernetes/enhancements/keps/sig-cluster-lifecycle/addons/20191013-install-addons-via-kubeadm.md

 Installation of these addons occurs via application of manifests for which the strings are built into and versioned with the kubeadm binary.
 It is not currently possible to disable installation of these addons or modify them with a formal kubeadm init.

-Upgrades are accomplished with modifications to kubeadm's upgrade logic, often by introspecting which config maps exist in the current cluster.
+Upgrades are accomplished with modifications to kubeadm's upgrade logic, often by introspecting which hard-coded addon-specific GVK's exist in the current cluster.

 Kubeadm installs these "core" addons leaving an almost functioning cluster available for the user, but a CNI implementation is not installed.
 That is left to the cluster operator.